copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/dsm3.md

 - cultural heritage institutions
 - research organisations
 purposes:
-- scientific research
+- text and data mining for scientific research
 usage:
 - reporductions
 - extractions
 subjectmatter:
-- works and other subject matter
+- works
+- performances
+- phonograms
+- broadcasts
+- film fixations
+- databases
 compensation:
 - Not required
 attribution:
 - Not required
 otherConditions:
 - Copies of works or other subject matter made in compliance with the exception must be stored with an appropriate level of security and may only be retained for the purposes of scientific research, including for the verification of research results.
-remarks: ""
+remarks: "There are corresponding provisions in Article 10(p) of the Neighbouring rights act and 4a(a) of the Database Act"
 link: ""
 ---